About Me

 - BathCS Wiki — More of a side project for me at University of writing up a bunch of knowledge for hosting projects for free and some basic organisation and security procedures.
 Built using Astro Starlight theme (so no coding sorry)

-On the side of all of this I have also setup a kubernetes cluster (with k3s) at home running Vaultwarden and Dendrite.
+On the side of all of this I have also setup a kubernetes cluster (with dual-stack hardened k3s across 5 nodes) at home running some self-hosted applications.
 To back it up I use volero and push to another NAS in the house.
-But this cluster is mostly there for me to experiment with and have a bit of fun, like setting up an LDAP server and Mailserver (both have yet to be migrated over to kubernetes though).
+But this cluster is mostly there for me to experiment with and have a bit of fun, like setting up an LDAP server and Mailserver.

 Blog theme